afeld/python-public-policy/README.md

 ## Testimonials

-> This class has been extremely helpful and my only regret is that I didn't take it sooner in my NYU career. … In fact, I've already put python to use for my final thesis. … In writing my thesis, I used python for descriptive statistics that would have otherwise taken much longer in excel … Writing code for these analysis probably saved me about a day or two of work.
+> This class has been extremely helpful and my only regret is that I didn't take it sooner … In fact, I've already put python to use for my final thesis. … In writing my thesis, I used python for descriptive statistics that would have otherwise taken much longer in excel … Writing code for these analysis probably saved me about a day or two of work.

 ---